-In this sense, the debate on a common good appears both pertinent and current in a value-oriented and empirical respect.
+In this sense, the debate on a common good appears both pertinent and current in a valueoriented and empirical respect.
 The changes in context witnessed in recent decades make a reference to the global level mandatory.
-Lothar Brock created the term 'global policy of the common good', which may be of great benefit to such a debate.50
+Lothar Brock (2015, pp. 149-160) created the term "global policy of the common good", which may be of great benefit to such a debate.